mild-blue/txmatching/documentation/README.md

 an organ after it is transplanted, and cause the immune system to destroy it.
 Most of the time these antibodies are directed against HLA.

-Antibodies of a patient are found by a special lab test.
+The patient's antibodies are found by a special lab test.
 This test does not find the antibodies directly but tests which antigens (from a limited set) the patient has the antibodies against.
 The lab test can differ from lab to lab, each can use a bit different set of antigens in the test.

-For each antigen, the test reports an MFI value, and the higher the MFI value is the stronger was the immunological response.
+For each antigen, the test reports an MFI value, higher MFI values indicate the stronger immunological response.
 The lab then uses some cutoff value to distinguish which antibodies of the patient are strong enough and which are not.
-This cutoff can differ between labs and in some special cases it can be set differently for patients from the same lab (in the case the patient really needs a kidney and it is worth for the patient to have the transplant even when there is a small immunological response)
+This cutoff can differ between labs and in some special cases it can be set differently for patients from the same lab (in the case the patient really needs a kidney and the transplant is worth it even with a small immunological response).

 Further we will be using terms:
 - Positive antibody of a patient: antibody of the patient was in a lab test higher or equal to cutoff (we use also "over cutoff").
 - Negative antibody of a patient: antibody of the patient was in a lab test strictly lower than the cutoff (we use also "below").
 - All tested antibodies of a patient: all antibodies the patient was tested for.

-The parsing is done in two modes.
-Type A and type B that are described below.
+The parsing is done in two modes, type A and type B. Both of them are described below.
 (The name is purely our, it has no connection with any term used in immunology).
-Decision which parsing mode is selected is simple, if requirements for type A are fulfilled, type A processing runs, otherwise we fallback to type B.
+The decision which parsing mode is selected is simple, if requirements for type A are fulfilled, type A processing runs, otherwise we fall back to type B.

 Type A requires that all antibodies are in high resolution and having all tested antibodies of a patient.
-We assume that if the criteria below are fullfiled this holds.
+We assume that if the criteria below are fulfilled this holds.
 - All antibodies we receive are in high resolution.
-- There is at least 20 antibodies provided.
+- There are at least 20 antibodies provided.
-- There is at least 1 antibody below cutoff.
+- There is at least 1 antibody below the cutoff.

 ### Processing logic of type A
 In this case, we assume we have received all tested antibodies in high resolution with MFI values and the required cutoff (The cutoff is configurable.
 In some cases the user can decide to change it for some patients, for more details see section Configuring Cutoff).